 Day care in Finland

 The official name for day care in Finland is early childhood education and care (ECEC).
-ECEC is part of the Finnish education system.
+ECEC is part of the Finnish education system, and together with pre-primary education and basic education forms a whole that progresses consistently in terms of the child’s growth, development and learning, laying a foundation for lifelong learning.
 All children under school age are entitled to ECEC even if one or both parents are at home.

 Municipal day care

-Municipalities provide day care in day care centres, group family day care and family day care for children aged 0–6-years.
-You need to apply for a place in municipal day care four months before the care starts.
+Municipalities provide day care in day care centres, family day care or open early childhood education and care for children aged 0–6-years.
+You have to apply for a place in municipal day care four months before the care starts.
 Parents can get a place in two weeks if they get a job or start studying.
 Read more about early childhood education and care on the Suomi.fi service.

 The fee charged for municipal day care depends on the family’s income, size and the number of hours per week the child spends in early childhood education and care.
 Read more about the criteria for calculating ECEC fees on the website of the Ministry of Education and Culture.